Antique Spool Cabinets

 • Colored glass inserts, if included, should be original and etched with the company name.

-• Pressed composition drawer fronts with an intricate design are desirable to collectors.
+• Pressed composition drawer fronts with intricate design are desirable to collectors.

 • Advertising decals should be original and in good condition.